Ghana's President John Atta Mills has rejected the UK's threat to cut aid if he refuses to legalise homosexuality.

 He said Ghana's "societal norms" were different from those in the UK.

-"I, as president, will never initiate or support any attempt to legalise homosexuality in Ghana," Mr Atta Mills said.'No compromise'
+"I, as president, will never initiate or support any attempt to legalise homosexuality in Ghana," Mr Atta Mills said.

 On Monday, Ugandan presidential adviser John Nagenda said Mr Cameron was showing a "bullying mentality" and Ugandans would not tolerate being treated like "children".